Nutrient Pollution-One of America’s Most Challenging Environmental Problems

 A few places are trying to slow the rate of land conversion, but few are succeeding, and none have stopped the loss of resource lands.
 Today, once we develop the land, we only know how to make it more developed.
 It is lost from the resource base “forever.”

-There is a view that we should preserve forest land and let them develop the farmland.
-Farmland is a major source of nutrient pollution, while forests are our least polluting land use.
+Some believe we should preserve forest land and let farmers develop farmland.
+Farmland is a major source of nutrient pollution, while forests are our least polluting land.

 We can selectively remove land that provides the greatest environmental benefit and is marginal for crop production.
 We may even wish to remove large tracts of agricultural lands in specific important watersheds.